AdonisAlgos/tech264-test-git/README.md

-# Task: Learn Git - Stage 1
+# Learning Git & Github

 Check you have git on your machine `git --version`